prachet283/ML-Project-22-Regression-Projects-WebApp/README.md

 The top 3 models for each classification project are as follows:

 ### House Price Prediction
-- Support Vector Classifier: Effective in high-dimensional spaces.
+- Linear Regression: Simple and interpretable.
-- XGBoost: Boosting algorithm known for high performance.
+- Random Forest Regressor: Effective for high-dimensional data.
-- Random Forest Classifier: Ensemble method that reduces overfitting.
+- XGBoost Regressor: Known for its high performance.

 ### Car Price Prediction
 - Logistic Regression: Interpretable and performs well with classification.